-Allowance for retirement benefits for employees is accounted for based on the projected benefit obligations and plan assets for certain divisions.
-Past service cost is amortized using straight-line method over 10 years that are within the expected average remaining working lives of the employees.
-Actuarial gains and losses as at the end of the prior year are amortized using straight-line method over 10 years that are within the expected remaining working lives of the employees.
+Retirement benefits obligation is accounted for based on the projected benefit obligations and plan assets for certain divisions.
+Past service cost is amortized using straight-line method over the expected average remaining working lives (10 years) of the participating employees when it occurs.
+Actuarial gains and losses as at the end of the prior year are amortized using straight-line method over the expected average remaining working lives (10 years) of the participating employees.

-Reserve for periodic repairs is provided based on the expenses of the latest expensive repairs for continuous melting furnaces.
+(v) Reserve for periodic repairs Reserve for periodic repairs is provided based on the actual expenses for the latest repairs for melting furnaces.

-7. Treatment of national and local consumption taxes Tax-excluded method is applied.
+7. Method of accounting for national and local consumption taxes

+Tax-excluded method is applied.